Rohingya health crisis in west Myanmar after aid groups forced out

 “There is a group of people in one of these camps that shows the same sick children to anyone who visits.
 Even when the government arranges for treatment they refuse it,” he said.

-The United States, Britain and other countries have called on the government to allow aid groups to return to Rakhine State, to little effect so far [ID:nL6N0MZ4K1].
+The United States, Britain and other countries have called on the government to allow aid groups to return to Rakhine State, to little effect so far.

 Appeals by the international community for Myanmar to do more to end persecution of the Rohingya have similarly made little impression on a government that sees them as illegal immigrants and denies them citizenship.